juliawisnia/Scrabble-AI/hw3/README.md

 - **Email**: wisnia@usc.edu

 PARSER
-My parser has 5 helper functions to calculate expressions, declared as private functions in stackint.cpp.
+My parser has 5 helper functions to calculate expressions.

 compute()
 This function is responsible for the main stack containing the expressions.